 The lively Conversations with Artists series provides an opportunity to hear from and speak with leading contemporary artists in an informal setting.
-Nearly three dozen artists working in various media have participated since the inception of the program in 2006, including Vito Acconci, Nikki S. Lee, Mel Chin, and Walid Raad, among others.
+Nearly three dozen artists working in various media have participated since the inception of the program in 2006, including Vito Acconci, Nikki S. Lee, Mel Chin, Walid Raad, and Wangechi Mutu, among others.
 The conversations are cosponsored by the George Washington University.

 Sculpture and Post-Studio Practice

-Our season this year explores a range of intriguing new practices that redefine the formal language of conventional sculpture.
+This season explored a range of intriguing new practices that redefine the formal language of conventional sculpture.
 Engage with artists who are pursuing and developing participatory, object-based, ephemeral, public, socially engaged, and site-specific approaches.

 Art as Experience